jeff4/bionotes.github.io/_comp/python.md

 * [Simple explanation](https://careerkarma.com/blog/python-operator/) for '+=' operator.
 Initialize 'a = 10'.
 To set a to 17, you can then type 'a += 7'.
 Then, print(a) will return '17'.

+## 12 April 2023
+* Found via phind.com's answer about tensors vs. multi-dimensional array.
+This [article](https://machinelearningmastery.com/one-dimensional-tensors-in-pytorch/) a pretty good simple way of getting familiar with PyTorch tensors.
+Requires import of torch, numpy, and pandas